 Trinity at a glance

 The church was originally the Wesleyan Methodist Church, part of the "saddle bag preachers" in the Niagara Circuit.
-Today, Trinity is a designated heritage site; the current building was erected with the distinctive Nonnan Tower in 1849.
+In 2005, Trinity was designated as an heritage site; the current building was erected with the distinctive Nonnan Tower in 1849.
 A church bell weighing 415 pounds was placed in the tower in 1851.

 The beautiful sanctuary is surrounded by stained glass windows and has a wide centre aisle making it ideal for weddings.
 Our organ, a three-manual Woodstock with a solo manual and approximately 2000 pipes, has been the centre for amazing concerts.